- New Beginnings

 Yes, the contribution is matched 1:1 by Hyundai Motor Company Australia and the National Hyundai Dealer Network.

-The contribution per new Hyundai vehicle sold is $15.00 per vehicle*.
+The contribution per new Hyundai vehicle sold is $20.00 per vehicle* as at 1st January 2023.

 A CSR (Corporate Social Responsibility) committee has been established to manage the Hyundai Help for Kids program.